hensyou/cf-micro-service-architecture/labs/lab2/README.md

 ```

-Update the manifest.yml file to include the ser
+Update the manifest.yml file to include the service instance.

 ```shell